Rouvik/Online-Compiler/README.md

 Can lead to unexpected errors, so it is better if you know what you are doing

 ## Target:
-To be able to run codes of any sort with support for the graphical ones like 'glfw' and other peripheral support like mouse, keyboard, etc.
+To be able to compile `CPP` programs with maximum compatibility and make the process easy also support for infinite loops and specifically designed fallbacks

 ## Author:
 Rouvik Maji